google/bulk_fhir_tools/README.md

 go build cmd/bcda_fetch/bcda_fetch.go
 ```

+This will build the `bcda_fetch` binary and write it out in your current
+directory.
+Run `./bcda_fetch --help` for more information, or see the section
+below for `bcda_fetch` usage.

-To build on a GCP VM, you can follow these [instructions](docs/gcp_vm_setup.md)
+To use this tool on a GCP VM, you can follow these
-to get the environment setup.
+[instructions](docs/gcp_vm_setup.md) to get the environment and bcda_fetch tool
+setup.

 ### Common Usage